cortes-web-tech/in-session-domain/react-is/README.md

 - _A previous iteration of this app was built using `bash npm create react app`.
 This new version was built using `bash npm create vite@latest` to reduce bloateware.
 For simplicity's sake, the version history will continue off from the previous number rather than begin at 0.0.1_

+## 0.0.38

+- _Imported more data from previous dev server._
+- _File list being displayed underneath each subsession in the Session page._
+- _Didn't need React-Redux after all.
+Was able to get the advanced features with React props._
+- _File list doesn't have any of the functionality enabled yet._

 ## 0.0.37

 - _Styled basic layout of page._